 This is where the fun starts!

-If you have a small or miniature dog, you should be able to wash them in a large sink, or flexible oblong bucket.
+If you have a small or miniature dog, you should be able to wash them in a large sink, or flexible container in the garden.

-Keep this list on hand to reference each time you bathe your pooch:
+We’ve made this handy list for each time you bathe your pooch: